japila-books/apache-spark-internals/docs/tools/AbstractCommandBuilder.md

 == [[AbstractCommandBuilder]] AbstractCommandBuilder

-`AbstractCommandBuilder` is the base command builder for  link:spark-submit-SparkSubmitCommandBuilder.adoc[SparkSubmitCommandBuilder] and `SparkClassCommandBuilder` specialized command builders.
+`AbstractCommandBuilder` is the base command builder for  spark-submit-SparkSubmitCommandBuilder.md[SparkSubmitCommandBuilder] and `SparkClassCommandBuilder` specialized command builders.

 `AbstractCommandBuilder` expects that command builders define `buildCommand`.